 How do we save lives in the face of increasingly frequent, severe and complex emergencies?
 How will a stretched aid system get ready for the climate emergency?

-We’re collaborating with HCRI (University of Manchester) and Save the Children UK on a report that addresses these key issues facing the aid system, which will be launched in October 2021 ahead of the COP26 in November 2021.
+We’ve collaborated with HCRI (University of Manchester) and Save the Children UK on a report that addresses these key issues facing the aid system, which we launched in October 2021 ahead of the COP26 in November 2021.

 In April 2020, we launched the online course ‘Introduction to Humanitarian Healthcare’ with the Faculty of Remote, Rural and Humanitarian Healthcare (FRRHH).

 The course was developed by humanitarian health experts, including UK-Med’s founder Professor Tony Redmond OBE and UK-Med surgical lead and consultant orthopaedic surgeon Andy Kent.